 Draupner Energy’s mission is to contribute to global energy security, create value for our shareholders, for our community members, for the countries that we work in and for their people.
 To that end, we combine strong business ethics and corporate citizenship with knowledge sharing, knowledge management and innovation.

 Draupner Energy was founded on the conviction that continued exploration for oil and gas is critical to energy security and to giving people in developing countries the opportunity to emerge from poverty.
 However, there is also a need for a more innovative approach to exploration.
 For the first time in history, technological development and bandwidth access allows for a less industrial, more collaborative approach to exploring for oil and natural gas.

 Draupner Energy is the first upstream oil and gas company to integrate networked innovation and acceleration with the aid of an internet community in its business and operating model.
-It helps us to accelerate work on our projects, come up with better solutions to problems, eliminate the effects of cognitive bias, and improve our decision making.
+It helps us to accelerate work on our projects, come up with better solutions to problems, eliminate the effects of anchoring and cognitive bias, and improve our decision making.

 The Balvenie High Impact Prospect, holding an estimated potential in excess of 1 tcf of recoverable